Renting a Car in Florida

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-Although it is possible to holiday in Florida without a car, if you want to get around, you really do need a car.
+Although it is possible to holiday in Florida without a car, you do ideally need one to get around.

 The best way to hire a car is to hire it before you travel to Florida.
 After a long transatlantic flight you are in no fit state to cope with the high pressure selling of a typical airport car rental operator.